gjmcn/zap/docs/contents-md/Overview.md

 ---

-Zap is a simple, high-level language which is easy to read and write.
-Code is consise and compact, but for the right reasons: simple yet flexible syntax rules, minimal clutter and powerful operators &mdash; rather than implicit magic and special syntax.
+Zap is a high-level language with a simple, clean syntax and many powerful operators.

 Zap compiles to JavaScript and can use JavaScript's built-in objects.
 JavaScript libraries can be used in Zap and vice-versa.